zsd7200/spacestagram/README.md

 An example of a properly set up `.env` file might look something like this: `REACT_APP_NASA_API_KEY="87sdf9shdf98sd6hsef89efhbfw5e465bnjbasf8"`.

 If a key is not provided, `DEMO_KEY` will be used.

+If you're experiencing issues, try clearing your localStorage.
+Open the console and type `localStorage.clear();` and press enter.
+If it returns undefined, your localStorage is now clear and the project should work again.